|

 GW:

-dioramas on display that weren’t for sale.
-I really like that aspect of
+had the dioramas on display that weren’t for sale.
+I

-the show.
-I’d like to make a robot diorama.
+really like that aspect of the show.
+I’d like to make

 GK:

-cornmeal in for grain in the feed trough.
-There are so many different
+lot, and put cornmeal in for grain in the feed trough.

-ways to do these things.
-I’ve been to a train show where they take
+I’ve been to a train show where they take styrofoam

-to look like rocks.
-You can take green carpet and make it look like a
+torch to look like rocks.
+You can take green carpet

-hay field, and you take Easter grass and make it look like rows of cut
+grass and make it look like rows of cut hay.
+My

-and if you wanted to bring in your space stuff and robots, I think a
+that show, and if you wanted to bring in your space

-lot of people would be interested in that.
+interested in that.

 |

-GW: Do you ever sell
+Do you ever sell at shows?

-who buys and sells.
-It’s my biggest downfall.
-I’m a collector,
+I’m not one who buys and sells.
+It’s my biggest

-and it gets a little tight crawling around our home.
-There are people
+crawling around our home.
+There are people who look

-I don’t get a bargain just to turn around and make a buck off of it.
-I
+again.
+I don’t get a bargain just to turn around and

-just enjoy the collecting.
-I look at it this way: a collection doesn’t
+look at it this way: a collection doesn’t do you much

 GW: